Said Ali bin Said Omar of Grande Comore: Biography

-On 14 April 1892 Said Ali bin Said Omar became Sultan, but in that year he was banished to Réunion.
+On 14 April 1892, Said Ali bin Said Omar became Sultan, but in that year he was banished to Réunion.
 On 9 April 1908, France declared the Comoros a single territory (Mayotte and Dependencies) and attached it to the colony of Madagascar.

-On 25 July 1912, the Protectorate was abolished and Ngazidja, along with the three other islands, was annexed by France and the entire archipelago was constituted as a province of Madagascar.
+On 25 July 1912, the protectorate was abolished and Ngazidja, along with the three other islands, was annexed by France and the entire archipelago was constituted as a province of Madagascar.
 This was ratified on 23 February 1914.

 Said Ali bin Said Omar went to court, where the French judges awarded him a compensation for his losses.

 Saidi Ali ibn Saidi Omar died on 10 February 1916 in Tamatave on Madagascar.

 Said Ali married Thouiebat Said Bacar.
-Their sons were Prince Said Ibrahim, born on 17 April 1911 in Tananarive, and Prince Said Omar Almansoor.
+Their sons were Prince Said Ibrahim, born on 17 April 1911 in Antananarivo, and Prince Said Omar Almansoor.
 His son, Crown Prince Said Hussein joined the French Foreign Legion on 4 August 1916 during the First World War.